opendesk/opendesk-on-demand/README.md

 This repository contains code and experiments relating to parameterised configuration and in-browser customisation of Opendesk products.

+You can view the published demos at https://opendesk-on-demand.firebaseapp.com/

 ## Demo

 Clone the repo, `cd` into the folder, run e.g.: `python -m SimpleHTTPServer` and open your browser at [localhost:8000/demo/index.html](http://localhost:8000/demo/index.html).
 Play with the controls to see the model adapt.
 When ready, save and check the console output.